 As our companies become more nimble and our jobs become more flexible, more and more people have started to work from home.

 It can be hard to stay productive for people who are new to working from home.
-I’ve spent the past year working from home as a consultant – these are my top 20 tips for staying productive when you work from home.
+I’ve spent the past four years working from home as a consultant – these are my top 20 tips for staying productive when you work from home.

 Being Productive When Working From Home